Maia313/Maia313/README.md

 Hi, I'm `Maia` 👋 - a frontend developer.
 I work at _VIMLA!_ - a telecom company.
-Languages and communication are very important tools for me to connect.

 > 📱💻 I’m currently using mainly JS/React/React native in my work.